fyysikkokilta/ilmomasiina/docs/installation.md

 ### Docker (manual)

-If you already have a database, you can run a plain Docker container locally.
+If you don't want to use Docker Compose, or already have a database, you can run a plain Docker container locally.

 1. Create a `.env` file at the root of this repository.
 You can copy [.env.example](../.env.example) to begin and read the instructions within.
 2. **Optional:** Make [customizations](#customization) in other files if necessary.